-The closest budget hotel we stayed at, Yosemite Sierra Inn, is located in Oakhurst, 16 miles from the park entrance.
-The place is unpretentious, but offers everything you need for a great stay on the outskirts of Yosemite National Park.
+The closest budget hotel we stayed at, the Yosemite Sierra Inn, is located in Oakhurst, 16 miles from the park entrance.
+The place is unpretentious, but offers everything you need for a comfortable stay right on the outskirts of Yosemite.

 - 20 Photos to Inspire you to Visit Yosemite

 - 11 Reasons to Visit San Simeon, California: The Best Things to Do and Places to See